njiiri12/Delani-studio/README.md

 Njiiri Yvonne
 ***
 ## Description of the project's purpose.
-The project is basically a portfolio of Delani studio,it also shows the services it offers and the informationof the studio.
+The project is basically a portfolio of Delani studio,it also shows the services it offers and the information of the studio.
 ***
 ## Technologies Used
 Technologies used: